- > About Us

 Fostering of Our Corporate Culture

-Article 4 of the Daiichi Sankyo Group Corporate Conduct Charter states that we will operate by being compliant with the laws of each country and region and by being respectful to all international norms including human rights and to various cultures and customs.
-In addition, Article 5 of the charter declares our intent to respect the various senses of value, personalities, and individuality of employees and to create a comfortable workplace environment that is safe and free of discrimination.
-Article 9 declares the commitment of Group management to set a positive example by adhering to the charter and respecting international norms and ensuring that these principles are observed within the Group while encouraging business partners to do the same.
+Article 4 of the Daiichi Sankyo Group Corporate Conduct Charter states that we will operate by being respectful to human rights.
+In addition, Article 5 of the charter declares our intent to respect the diversity of employees and to create a comfortable workplace environment.
+Article 9 declares the commitment of Group management to set a positive example by adhering to the charter and ensuring that these principles are understood and observed within the Group while encouraging supply chains to do the same.
 We adhere to the Universal Declaration of Human Rights and the core labor standards of the International Labor Organization (ILO), which are representative of the rights of working employees, as well as the United Nations Guiding Principles on Business and Human Rights, which call on us to protect, respect and remedy human rights.
-In addition, we stringently manage personal information when conducting human genome and gene analysis research,obtain informed consent and observe good clinical practices of the coalition of Japan, the United States, and Europe that is known as the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH-GCP), which are based on the spirit of the World Medical Association’s Declaration of Helsinki, a statement of ethical principles for medical research involving human subjects.
+In addition, we stringently manage personal information when conducting human genome and gene analysis research, obtain informed consent and observe good clinical practices of the coalition of Japan, the United States, and Europe that is known as the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH-GCP), which are based on the spirit of the World Medical Association's Declaration of Helsinki, a statement of ethical principles for medical research involving human subjects.
 We believe that adhering to these standards is an important task to be addressed in protecting human rights as a life science-oriented company.
 Training is thus provided with this regard.

 Daiichi Sankyo also seeks to ensure freedom of association and collective bargaining, prevent forced labor, eliminate child labor, and prevent discrimination in hiring and work, each of which is a task described in the Ten Principles of the United Nations Global Compact.
 We also request that business and other partners from across the supply chain respect and observe international norms related to human rights and other matters.
 Periodic CSR surveys are instituted to confirm the status of compliance with such standards by partners.

-We are taking steps to build a dynamic corporate culture in Japan.
-To this end, we have line managers convey to their team members, in their own words, their organization’s vision as well as communicate their intent and align everyone in the same direction.
-In addition, we are implementing ongoing training programs to improve relationships among employees in the workplace in Japan.
+In Japan, we have line managers convey to their team members, in their own words, their organization's vision as well as communicate their intent and align everyone in the same direction.
+In addition, we are providing continued opportunities for communication so as to improve relationships among employees in the workplace in Japan.

 In fiscal 2016, Daiichi Sankyo implemented workplace conversation programs as well as the Management Caravan program at all domestic Group companies and organizations.
-These programs were focused on line managers and were designed to link the commitment that drove management in establishing the 5-year business plan and the 2025 Vision to the passion of frontline employees.
-By entrenching the spirit of the 5-year business plan and the 2025 Vision in the frontlines, we aim to accelerate initiatives for accomplishing the targets of the 5-year business plan.
+These programs were focused on line managers and were designed to link the commitment among management to the passion of frontline employees.
+We have continued this caravan program in fiscal 2017, offering opportunities to communicate directly with employees oversees in addition to peers within Japan.
+In this program, information on initiatives as well as specific results and issues was shared within each workplace in order to achieve the 5-year business plan, as opposed to a one-directional message from the management.

 Promotion of Occupational Health and Safety